Santa Cruz Estate Planning Lawyers

 What Is an Estate Plan?

-- Last Will and Testament.
 Similar to a trust, a will and testament will also determine who inherits your assets and your estate upon your death.
 Unlike a trust, however, a will has to undergo the probate process and becomes public record.

-- Nomination of Guardian.
 This appoints a person or persons who will have physical custody of your minor children and who will manage your children’s assets.
 Without such designation, the courts will make those important decisions for you.

 You can appoint one or more people to handle your affairs when you are unable to do so due to injury or illness.
 For example, you might designate a spouse to be your healthcare power of attorney and your sister to be the financial power of attorney.

 This document designates an agent to make health care decisions for you if you cannot make them for yourself.
 It gives that agent information about your end-of-life decisions.

 Our Santa Cruz estate planning attorneys will help you remain in the driver’s seat and ensure that your property and assets are divided up according to your wishes.

-Contact Our Santa Cruz Estate Planning Attorney
+Contact Our Santa Cruz Estate Planning Lawyers

 To learn more about estate planning, it is important to speak to an experienced and skilled Santa Cruz estate planning attorney today.
 We use estate planning techniques to help eliminate or minimize taxes at death.
 In addition, each estate plan we create is crafted to address your unique circumstances.
-Contact the Law Office of Emily J. Buchbinder at (831) 201-6557 or fill out our confidential contact form.
+Contact the Law Office of Emily J. Buchbinder team at (831) 462-1313 or fill out our confidential contact form.